karttur/geoimagine03-proj-wetland-se/_posts/2022/2022-09-20-wetland-se_download-slu-soilmoisture.markdown

 ---
 layout: post
-title: SLU Ditches
+title: SLU soil moisture
 categories: wetland-se
-excerpt: "Access and download data over ditches created by Sveriges Lantbruksuniversitet (SLU) and available from Skogsstyrelsen."
+excerpt: "Access and download data over soil moisture created by Sveriges Lantbruksuniversitet (SLU) and available from Skogsstyrelsen."
 tags:
   - Sweden
   - SLU
   - skogsstyrelsen
-  - ditches
+  - soil moisture
   - download
 image: ts-mdsl-rntwi_RNTWI_id_2001-2016_AS
-date: '2022-01-22'
+date: '2022-09-20'
-modified: '2022-01-22'
+modified: '2022-09-20'
 comments: true
 share: true
 ---

 ## Introduction

+The Swedish Agricultural University (SLU) has both produced high resolution maps over Sweden, and have an [access point](https://www.slu.se/site/bibliotek/soka-och-lana/soka/digitala-kartor/) for Swedish map data from other government institutions.
+The maps produced by SLU include [soil moisture datasets](https://www.slu.se/institutioner/skogens-ekologi-skotsel/forskning2/markfuktighetskartor/om-slu-markfuktighetskarta/) created by  by combining digital terrain models, climate and soil maps with Artificial Intelligence.

-Skogsstyrelsen (The Swedish Forest Agency) hosts a set of spatial datasets, both [open source data](https://www.skogsstyrelsen.se/sjalvservice/karttjanster/geodatatjanster/oppna-data/) and data that requires registering for accessing.
-The former includes a [national ditch layer at 0.5 and 1 m spatial resolution developed by Sveriges Lantbruksuniversitet (Swedish University of Agricultural Sciences)](https://www.slu.se/institutioner/skogens-ekologi-skotsel/forskning2/dikeskartor/om-dikeskartorna/).
-This dataset is a key layer for modelling Swedish wetlands and this post is an instruction for how to retrieve it and get it into Karttur´s GeoImagine Framework.
+The soil moisture datasets are available from Skogsstyrelsen (The Swedish Forest Agency).
+Skogsstyrelsen hosts both[open source data](https://www.skogsstyrelsen.se/sjalvservice/karttjanster/geodatatjanster/oppna-data/) and data that requires registering for accessing.
+The former includes the [soil moisture datasets](https://www.slu.se/institutioner/skogens-ekologi-skotsel/forskning2/markfuktighetskartor/om-slu-markfuktighetskarta/).
+The same datasets are also available from [Metria](https://metria.se/kunskap/markfuktighetskarta-hela-sverige/).

+Soil moisture is a key layer for modelling Swedish wetlands and this post is an instruction for how to retrieve it and get it into Karttur´s GeoImagine Framework.

 ## Prerequisites